Mill6159/Applied_Python_Tutorial_AndoLab/README.md

 _For example:_
 **Potential User Issues**
-(1) XLG.ipynb is a Jupyter notebook
+(1) Attempting to run code with Python2 - you will get lots of print and other errors.
+(2) Non-Anaconda Python may result in missing packages - use 'pip' to install necessary modules
+    (2a) example:
+     ```python
+     pip3 install matplotlib
+     pip3 install numpy
+     pip3 install scipy
+     ```
 ## How The Code Works
-A theoritical scattering curve was determined from the crystal structure, PDBID=6LYZ, via the software FoxS.
+A theoritical scattering curve was determined from the crystal structure, PDBID=6MT9, via the software FoxS.
 I've provided the scattering profile in this repository.

 From this theoritical profile, we will learn how to:
 (1) Import data